Contact Your Representative

 Oil and Gas assets and equipment and their RFID tags are detected using readers, which communicate data to a database in real-time.
 The selection of RFID readers will be influenced by accuracy and automation needs.

 The maximum distance at which information can be scanned is determined by the size of the tags and the object.
-Some applications will necessitate operating over larger distances and in different directions (for example, while locating pipelines in the yard), whereas others will be specifically designed for limited ranges in order to prevent stray reads from other tags (e.g. when tripping pipes, or for adjacent pipes on the same rack).
+Some applications will necessitate operating over larger distances and in different directions (for example, while locating tubulars in the yard), whereas others will be specifically designed for limited ranges in order to prevent stray reads from other tags (e.g. when tripping pipes, or for adjacent pipes on the same rack).

 Furthermore, readers come in a variety of shapes and sizes, allowing for strategic placement while keeping data capture automation and full coverage in mind, without interfering with workflows.